AnthonyBarei/Remuzat/README.md

 ### For Users
 1. Visit the landing page to learn about Remuzat
-2. Navigate to `/booking` to access the booking system
+2. Navigate to `/reservation` to access the booking system
 3. Register or login to your account
 4. Use the calendar interface to create bookings
 5. View and manage your existing bookings

+### For Admins
+1. Access the admin panel at `/admin`
+2. View all reservations with filtering and statistics
+3. Approve, reject, or modify bookings
+4. Manage users (authorize, delete, resend validation emails)
+5. Monitor overlapping bookings with visual indicators

 ### For Developers
 - API documentation available at `/api` endpoints